-Do you love pasta, bread, or ice-cream so much that you crave it frequently?
-This could be a case of food intolerance and the gut instinct going haywire.
+Do you love pasta, bread, ice-cream so much that you crave it frequently?
+This could be a case of food intolerance and your gut instinct going haywire.
 Many people suffer from food hypersensitivity and intolerance but are often unaware of it.
-They may love the food that they are intolerant to, and even crave it.
+They may love the food that they are intolerant to – even crave it.

-Food sensitivities are now considered a major causative factor in many health conditions such as eczema, bloating and even depression.
+Food sensitivities are now considered a major causative factor in many health conditions, such as eczema, bloating – even depression.

 Food intolerance affects the immune system.
-The body produces IgG antibodies which affect the liver and then move into weaker body tissues and get stuck there causing delayed reactions of inflammation.
-Intolerances to gluten or wheat, for example, gradually cause inflammatory antibodies to accumulate first in the intestines (which swell up), but may travel to the skin (eczema), or joints (arthritis).
+The body produces IgG antibodies, which affect the liver and then move into weaker body tissues and get stuck there causing delayed reactions of inflammation.
+For example, intolerances to gluten or wheat gradually cause inflammatory antibodies to accumulate first in the intestines (which swell up) but can travel to the skin (eczema) or joints (arthritis).